-- The Alcoholic: The protagonist has some whiskey lying around, which he can of course drink.
+- The Alcoholic: Red, the protagonist, has some whiskey lying around, which he can of course drink.

-- Anti-Frustration Features: If you want to fight the wife as early as possible without waiting, the game helpfully tells you that pressing "O" will summon her.
+- Anti-Frustration Features: If you want to fight Eleanor as early as possible without waiting, the game helpfully tells you that pressing "O" will summon her.

-- Can't Hold His Liquor: Drink the bottle of whiskey and the protagonist will periodically vomit everywhere.
+- Can't Hold His Liquor: Drink the bottle of whiskey and Red will periodically vomit everywhere.

 - Content Warnings: Player discretion is advised.

-- Daylight Horror: The monstrous version of the protagonist's wife will chase you even if it's daytime.
+- Daylight Horror: Eleanor will chase you even if it's daytime.

-- Determinator: You have to do a lot of damage to the woman to put her down for good.
+- Determinator: You have to do a lot of damage to Eleanor to put her down for good.

-- Earn Your Happy Ending: You have to really figure out how to deal with your zombie wife and unborn child but when you do the protagonist kneels down, remorseful over what he had to do.
-Some evidence suggests that the wife killed herself.
+- Earn Your Happy Ending: You have to really figure out how to deal with your zombie wife and unborn child but when you do, Red kneels down, remorseful over what he had to do.

 - Fetus Terrible: After you've put down your wife, say hello to your beautiful baby Chest Burster!

-- Even if the protagonist is naked, he'll still refuse to go very far out into the water.
+- Even if Red is naked, he'll still refuse to go very far out into the water.

 - Sometimes the ghost of a blonde woman can be glimpsed before disappearing.